easegress-io/easegress/doc/cookbook/mqtt_proxy.md

 ```
 Empty `topicMapper` means there is no map between the MQTT topic and Kafka topic.

 > Note: For MQTT topic `"gateway/gate123/iphone/log"`, index 0 is `"gateway"`.
 For `"/gateway/gate123/iphone/log"` index 0 is still `"gateway"` not `""`.
-So, index 0 is first non-empty level of multi-level MQTT topic.
+So, index 0 is the first non-empty level of multi-level MQTT topic.

 # HTTP endpoint
 We support the backend to send messages back to MQTT clients through the HTTP endpoint.